Ahsoka/bdaybot/README.md

 ### [Discord.py](https://discordpy.readthedocs.io/en/latest/)
 Discord.py allows the bdaybot to actually communicate with the Discord servers.
 It allows the bdaybot to do all the discord related operations it does.
 ### [Logging](https://docs.python.org/3/library/logging.html)
-The logging package allows the bdaybot to have an extremely comprehensive logging system where all the activities of the bdaybot are record both on the command line and in files.
+The logging package allows the bdaybot to have an extremely comprehensive logging system where all the activities of the bdaybot are recorded both on the command line and in files.
 This extremely useful for debugging purposes.
 ### [OS](https://docs.python.org/3/library/os.html)
 This is the module that allows the bdaybot to access the environment variables mentioned above.